ned14/nedmalloc/Readme.txt

 ChangeLog:
 -=-=-=-=-=
+v1.03 10th July 2006:
+ * Fixed memory corruption bug in threadcache code which only appeared with >4 threads and in heavy use of the threadcache.

 v1.02 15th May 2006:
  * Integrated dlmalloc v2.8.4, fixing the win32 memory release problem and improving performance still further.
 Speed is now up to twice the speed of v1.01 (average is 67% faster).
  * Fixed win32 critical section implementation.
 Thanks to Pavel Kuznetsov for reporting this.
  * Wasn't locking mspace if all mspaces were locked.
 Thanks to Pavel Kuznetsov